robinjacobroy/robinjacobroy/README.md

 ## `About me`

 - 👋 Hi, I’m Robin.
-I'm a Research Scholar in Physics at Kerala University, India.
+I'm a Deep Learning Engineer.
 - ℹ️ I specialize in applying machine learning to address challenges in the scientific domain, particularly in Astronomy, Remote Sensing and Biosciences.
 - 🌱 My works showcases a proven track record in solving Computer Vision problems within these fields.
 - ✨ Skilled in Python Programming, Deep Learning and Data Analysis.